17 differences between iPhones and Android smartphones

 14. Privacy

-Although the answer might appear obvious, in most cases, you can get similar levels of privacy on both operating systems.
-The difference is that you’ll have to dig more in the menus on Android devices.
+Although the answer may appear obvious, in most cases, you can get similar levels of privacy on both operating systems.
+The difference is that you’ll have to dig more into the menus on Android devices.
 Overall, Apple collects less data from users, and the third-party apps present in the App Store have more strict guidelines regarding privacy.

 15. Backup and file transfer

 Both iPhones and Android smartphones have solid cloud backup solutions as default.
 But while Google offers 15 GB of storage for free (extremely useful if you back up your media files), Apple only offers 5 GB on its iCloud.
-The space gets filled up pretty quick, which in turn disables backup for apps and settings.
+The space gets filled up pretty quickly, which in turn, disables backup for apps and settings.

 Transferring files to your computer is trivial with most Android smartphones: once connected with a USB cable, you can choose to mount the smartphone’s storage as a disk drive, and then you can drag & drop or copy & paste files to any location.
 You can also mount the drive as a media player, allowing you to easily upload and download media files.

-Both Android smartphones and iPhones offer good Cloud support
+Both Android smartphones and iPhones offer cloud support

-Both Android smartphones and iPhones offer good Cloud support
+Both Android smartphones and iPhones offer cloud support

-On iPhones, file transfer is equally easy… if your computer is a Mac.
+On iPhones, photo transfers are equally easy, but moving other files… not so much.
+Of course, unless your computer is a Mac.
 On Windows, you need to install iTunes, and even then, access to the contents of the iPhone’s storage is limited at best.
 Since iPhones don’t have expandable storage, you can’t just remove the SD card and insert it in your card reader, like you can with many Android phones.

 It’s not just the hardware or the software.
-There are two other differences that I noticed, that I would categorize as being more general, a consequence of all the other aspects presented above.
+There are two other differences I noticed that I would categorize as being more general, a consequence of all the other aspects presented above.

 16. Resale value

 Because of their ubiquity, Android smartphones tend to drop in value faster than their iPhone counterparts.
 This also has to do with the sturdiness of the devices and software support.
-For example, while a used iPhone SE from 2016 can be had at 100 - 200 USD, a flagship Android smartphone from the same year, the Samsung Galaxy S7, will cost you half of that right now.
+For example, a used iPhone 12 from 2020 can be had at 220 - 280 USD, slightly more than half its original price.
+A flagship Android smartphone from the same year, the Samsung Galaxy S20, will cost you a quarter of its price on launch.
 This makes iPhones a better investment if you consider their value depreciation over time.

 iPhones have better resale value